TymeFly/eel/README.md

 Default arguments can only be specified after all the non-default arguments.

+#### Exception Handling
+If a UDF fails in an unexpected way then it can throw either a checked or an unchecked Exception.

+EEL will catch any exceptions thrown by the UDF and wrap them into an 'EelFunctionException' and add some additional context information.
+This exception will then be thrown back to the client application.

 #### The Java API
-There are two ways to make EEL aware of UDFs; both are via the EelContext.
+There are two ways to make EEL aware of a UDF; both are via the EelContext.

-##### Adding UDF classes(s)
+##### Registering UDF classes

-The simplest way to add UDFs is to import them on a class-by-class basis.
+The simplest way to add UDFs is to register them on a class-by-class basis.
 For example:

     EelContext context = EelContext.factory()
         .withUdfClass(MyClass1.class)
         .withUdfClass(MyClass2.class)
         .build();

-##### Adding package(s) of UDFs
+##### Registering packages of UDFs

-Because it can get repetitive adding every new class to the context, EEL provides a way to add a complete package of UDFs in one go.
+Because it can get repetitive registering every new class with the context, EEL provides a way to register a package of UDFs in one go.
 First annotate each UDF class with `com.github.tymefly.eel.udf.PackagedEelFunction`.
 For example:

     @PackagedEelFunction
-    public class MyFunction1 {
+    public class MyFunctions {

 Then create the context using:

     EelContext context = EelContext.factory()
-        .withUdfPackage(MyClass1.class.getPackage())    // Any of the classes in the package could have been used .build();
+        .withUdfPackage(MyFunctions.class.getPackage())    // Any of the classes in the package could have been used .build();

-**Note:** Child packages are not added with their parent.
+**Note:** Child packages are not automatically added.
 If a child package is also required then it must be added with an additional call to `withUdfPackage()`

 ---